SNL mocks ‘cuckoo’ Johnny Depp v Amber Heard trial

 “I know it’s not the most pertinent story at the moment,” McKinnon began.
 “But with all the problems in the world, isn’t it nice to have a news story we all can collectively say ‘glad it ain’t me?’”

-Turning to “live coverage” of the trial, the rest of the cast spoofed the news that one of Depp’s security guards had said in court that Heard called faeces found in the couple’s bed a “practical joke gone wrong”.
+Turning to “live coverage” of the trial, the rest of the cast spoofed Depp’s prior allegation that Heard had left faecal matter in his bed out of anger.

+With Aidy Bryant as the prosecuting lawyer, she questioned Kyle Mooney’s Depp on the stand about the alleged events.

+While Heard’s lawyer, played by Heidi Gardner, objected, as she claims that they’ve “been through this” and that “there’s no actual proof this ever happened”.

 Register for free to continue reading